A Policy Gradient Primal-Dual Algorithm for Constrained MDPs with Uniform PAC Guarantees: Introduction

-\looseness=-1 Despite its practical importance, theoretical results of primal-dual RL algorithms are currently scarce.
-Existing results on primal-dual RL for online CMDPs are limited to sublinear regret guarantees \citep{efroni2020exploration,liu2021learning,wei2021provably,ding2021provably,gosh2023achiving}.
+\looseness=-1 Despite its practical importance, theoretical results of PD RL algorithms are currently scarce.
+Existing results on PD RL for online CMDPs are limited to sublinear regret guarantees \citep{efroni2020exploration,liu2021learning,wei2021provably,ding2021provably,gosh2023achiving}.
 However, sublinear regret guarantees only bound the integral of the magnitude of mistakes during the training, and they cannot ensure the performance of the last-iterate policy up to arbitrary accuracy \citep{dann2017unifying}.
 An alternative performance measure is $(\varepsilon, \delta)$-PAC, which ensures that the last-iterate policy's performance is sufficiently close to an optimal policy.
 However, $(\varepsilon, \delta)$-PAC has only been established for LP algorithms in the online CMDP problem \citep{hasanzadezonuzy2021learning}.
 Furthermore, it is known that both sublinear regret and $(\varepsilon, \delta)$-PAC are insufficient to ensure convergence to optimal policies \citep{dann2017unifying}.
-CMDP algorithms lacking convergence guarantees may yield policies exhibiting oscillatory performance and constraint violation, aspects undesirable in practical applications due to their potential impact on system stability and safety \citep{moskovitz2023reload}.
+CMDP algorithms lacking convergence guarantees may yield policies exhibiting oscillatory performance and constraint violation, those are undesirable in practical applications due to their potential impact on system stability and safety \citep{moskovitz2023reload}.

-\looseness=-1 Numerous studies have tackled the convergence problem of primal-dual algorithms for CMDPs, but most of them are limited to cases without exploration.
+\looseness=-1 Numerous studies have tackled the convergence problem of PD algorithms for CMDPs, but most of them are limited to cases without exploration.
 Even in the absence of exploration, these studies possess unfavorable limitations for application, such as optimization over occupancy measures \footnote{An occupancy measure of a policy denotes the set of distributions over the state-action space generated by executing the policy in the environment.
-See \cref{eq:occupancy measure} for the definition.} rather than policies \citep{moskovitz2023reload}, providing convergence guarantees only through an average of past returns or a mixture of past policies \citep{li2021faster,chen2021primal,ding2020natural,liu2021policy}, and converging to a biased solution \citep{ying2022dual,ding2023last}.
+See \cref{eq:occupancy measure} for the definition.} rather than policies \citep{moskovitz2023reload}, providing convergence guarantees only through an average of past returns or a mixture of past policies \citep{li2021faster,chen2021primal,ding2020natural,liu2021policy}, and converging to a biased solution with fixed $\varepsilon > 0$ \citep{ying2022dual,ding2023last}.
+More related works can be found in \cref{sec:related work}.
 In light of these limitations, a natural question then arises:

 \looseness=-1